codio-content/Javascript_Maze-Thinking_logically/.guides/content/More-Instructions-98dd.md

-Now let's add more commands so youhave more control over the game.
+Now let's add more commands so you have more control over the game.

 In the toolbox on the left, you can see we have a bigger set of commands.

-You can see that some of the commands a place where you can enter a value.
-Don't worry about these values but feel free to experiment (they are x, y coordinates, which we'll explain in a moment).
+You can see that some of the commands a place where you can enter a value for the X and Y coordinate.

+**You don't have to fill in the X and Y values at this point, though you can if you want to.**

 - **Add Player** adds the player
 - **Add Goal** adds the goal the player shoud reach